-Speaking of work, the focus is also a big benefit.
-But this is a misunderstood concept.
-People usually think that a remote worker doesn’t have interruptions like chitchats and watercooler conversations or popping out for a lunch.
-But this is not true, even if you work from home, you have the same small interruptions, plus, you have access to the internet anyway, which is the biggest source of interruption.
-The main benefit here is the lack of long interruptions– so-called pointless and meaningless office meetings.
+Speaking of work, the focus is also a significant benefit.
+However, this is a misunderstood concept.
+People usually think that a remote worker doesn’t have interruptions like chitchats and watercooler conversations or popping out for lunch.
+However, this is not true, even if you work from home, you have the same small interruptions, plus, you have access to the internet, which is the most significant source of disruption.
+The main benefit here is the lack of great disruption– so-called pointless and meaningless office meetings.
 I remember when I was working for a big global advertising agency in London, one day I had 3 hours of actual work – the rest spent on meetings.
-All of them were utterly pointless, the whole agenda could have been discussed over email or a series of short stand-up meetings.
-As a remote worker, you don’t have that, which gives you the ability to focus on deep, meaningful work.
-Think things through, dive deep into a problem to find a solution or just like this book for me – writing for hours with uninterrupted focus.
-This reclamation of your focus is key to your success.
+All of them were utterly pointless, and the whole agenda could have been discussed over email or a series of short stand-up meetings.
+As a remote worker, you don’t have that, which gives you the ability to focus on broad, meaningful work.
+Think things through, dive deep into a problem to find a solution or just like this book for me – writing for hours with continuous focus.
+This reclamation of your attention is key to your success.

 Reclaim your money

-Besides reclaiming more time, focus and freedom, you can also reclaim a lot of money.
+Besides reclaiming more time, focus and freedom, you can also retrieve much money.
 No matter if you are a freelancer or an entrepreneur, you have two ways to reclaim the money.
 Salaries and office costs.
 As an entrepreneur, you don’t need to pay for a big office with all of its supplies.
 When I had my own office with my company, I paid for workstations, office rent and tons of other supplies.
-With a distributed business, I pay for online tools and literally that’s it.
+With a distributed business, I pay for online tools, and that’s it.
 I save an enormous amount of money.
 Also, you pay less for remote workers.
-However, I always want to highlight this: you pay for the same knowledge and skills you would pay for a normal office worker so the difference between normal and remote salaries shouldn’t be a big gap.
-Actually, it is shrinking now, the two salaries are closing to each other, a fine skilled developer could earn almost as much in cash as a developer in the Bay Area.
+However, I always want to highlight this: you pay for the same knowledge and skills you would pay for a regular office worker so the difference between regular and remote salaries shouldn’t be a big gap.
+It is shrinking now, and the two salaries are closing to each other, an exceptionally skilled developer could earn almost as much in cash as a developer in the Bay Area.
 As a freelancer, you don’t need to spend money on commute and supplies that come with it.
-Eating out on a daily basis in cafes and delis and business lunch menus?
-Half of the internet’s personal money management sites are about this topic: how to save money on your work and cut back costs like eating out.
+Eating out on a daily basis in cafes, and delis, and business lunch menus?
+Half of the internet’s money management sites are about this topic: how to save money on your work and cut back costs like eating out.
 If you are working from home, all of this will change.
-And, if you are someone from a location with a lower average cost of living, you can earn above-average salaries in your region with remote work.
+So if you are someone from a location with a lower average cost of living, you can earn above-average salaries in your region with remote work.
 So ultimately, either you are a business owner or a solo freelancer, you will have more money in your pocket with remote working.

 Reclaim your control

-Overall, I think the biggest benefit of running a remote business contradicts the biggest fear of every entrepreneur.
+Overall, I think the most significant benefit of running a remote business contradicts the biggest fear of every entrepreneur.
 That fear is the lack of control.
 No actual office, just a laptop, and people who are working with you online – you don’t have control over your business.
-The opposite is true and that is the biggest benefit of remote business.
-You gain so much more control.
+The opposite is exact, and that is the most significant benefit of remote business.
+You gain so much more power.
 You reclaim time, focus, freedom, and money which you can use to grow your business.
-You have literally unlimited control and flexibility with your business.
+You have unlimited strength and flexibility with your company.

 Of course, some people are afraid of this amount of freedom.
 There are no excuses if you don’t succeed.
 You can’t just “disappear” into the office and pretend to work.
-Who do you pretend to?
-To me, a distributed business is the ultimate frontier, full freedom, I can do anything I want in order to grow my business and nothing interrupts, limits or pulls me back from success.
-This is true for failures as well – if my business fails, it is my fault.
+Whom do you act to?
+To me, a distributed business is the ultimate frontier, full freedom, I can do anything I want to grow my business, and nothing interrupts, limits or pulls me back from success.
+It is right for failures as well – if my company fails, it is my fault.
 I had all the resources, time, opportunities to succeed.